MartinPons/CleaningDataProject/README.txt

 - README.txt

-- run_analysis.R: R script containing all the transformations carried out in the data in order to obtain the final data set presented in the dataset.csv
+- run_analysis.R: R script containing all the transformations carried out in the data in order to obtain the final data set presented in the dataset.txt

 - dataset.txt: the transformed data set with the features mentioned above